 - have successfully completed the course requirements to proceed to the next stage of the course.

 If you are eligible and have the support of your coordinator or Senior Tutor, you will receive a grant.
-If you spend your Professional Training Year abroad you will pay the appropriate Professional Training year tuition fee (£1,075 for 2014/15).
+If you spend your Professional Training Year abroad you will pay the appropriate Professional Training year tuition fee (£1,050 for 2014/15).
 If you spend the whole of your second year abroad your tuition fees for that year will be £1,350.
-If you spend only one semester of your second year abroad there will be no difference in your tuition fees payable to the University of Surrey.
+If you spend only one semester of your second year abroad you will be liable for full fees in that year to the University of Surrey.

 You will also need to apply to the partner university if you are studying abroad, or to a work placement organisation to work abroad.

-The University applies annually for its Erasmus funding and receives a contract in June for the coming academic year.
+The University applies annually for its Erasmus+ funding and receives a contract in July for the coming academic year.
 This may not be known at the point that you make the decision to go so you should not plan on receiving a specific amount.
 Guidance will be given prior to the award of the contract and the figures for the previous year will be published.
 You need to be aware that the national allocation has to cover all UK students who will be funded.
-At present, the numbers are showing an increase and this means that the level of grant may be less in monthly grants for 2014/15 are:
+At present, the numbers are showing an increase and this means that the level of grant may be less.
+The monthly grants for 2014/15 are:

 |Group 1: Denmark, Ireland, France, Italy, Austria, Finland, Sweden, Liechtenstein, Norway, (Switzerland)*||€400||€500|